kilichan/bioeng-0056-2156/README.md

 # BIOENG 0056 / BIOENG 2156 Curriculum Prototyping

 The document below describes the ideas for a University of Pittsburgh "Workshop in Prototyping 2" for graduate bioengineering students.
-Pull requests are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) to participate.

 ## Goals